mrsi-cerl/mrsi-gatsby/src/content/coe-tcx/wwt.md

 ## About

-The Water and Wastewater Treatment TCX maintains state of the art technical expertise in the field of Water and Wastewater Treatment.
-Water and Wastewater Treatment includes potable water supply, treatment, storage and distribution; and domestic wastewater collection, pumping, treatment and disposal
+The Water and Wastewater Treatment TCX maintains state-of-the-art technical expertise in the field of Water and Wastewater Treatment.
+Water and Wastewater Treatment includes potable water supply, treatment, storage and distribution; and domestic wastewater collection, pumping, treatment and disposal.

  ## Section Heading